 Queen Elizabeth Court

-Assisted Living For Veterans at RBLI
+Assisted Living & Care For Veterans at RBLI

-Accomodation for veterans
+Homes for veterans

 Queen Elizabeth Court provides domiciliary care for people aged over 55 who have served in the Armed Forces, and their spouses.
 Designed with independence in mind, each 1 or 2 bedroom apartment has its own front door and complete with a lounge, kitchen, en-suite wet room and emergency call facilities.

-An on-site restaurant, beautiful gardens and plenty of organised activities present many opportunities to socialise amongst our vibrant and supportive veteran community on Britain’s largest veteran village.
+Situated on the outskirts of Maidstone Queen Elizabeth Court with its on-site restaurant, beautiful gardens and plenty of organised activities present many opportunities to socialise amongst our vibrant and supportive veteran community on Britain’s largest veteran village.

 Thanks to overwhelming support from housebuilder Barratt Developments, RBLI’s existing assisted living accommodation, Queen Elizabeth Court has recently undergone a major expansion.
 The accommodation, which provides assisted living to military veterans and their families over the age of 55, saw its lounge area significantly extended allowing not only for a greater dining experience for its residents but also a space for more engaging social activities.
 Playing a vital role in ensuring the independence of our veterans.

 assisted living facilities

 Every resident at Queen Elizabeth Court receives access to daily help with independent living, incorporating 24-hour emergency assistance, and as many or as few services as they require depending on what support they want or need.